Shawty

 Shawty (/'Sɔ:ti/), shorty, shauty or shortie is a slang term from African American Vernacular English used generally as a nonspecific term of endearment.
 Shawty is a Southern and African American variant of shorty, and can refer to someone of any gender who is shorter in stature compared to a taller person.
 It is also frequently used to amicably address newcomers, children, and good friends.
 However, in specific settings, it can be interpreted as a catcall.
 Since the 1990s, the term has also been used to refer to young and attractive women, mostly in hip-hop tracks from that decade and those from the early 2000s.

-In hip hop music

-Below is a list of some songs which contain the term in the lyrics.